Foreign Bank Account and CWTON: Settling EUR Airbnb Income

 What if I leave EUR on the account and never exchange?

-Tax income arises on the day of the guest's check-out, regardless of whether you later exchange to PLN.
-Exchange differences (for JDG on general rules and companies) arise only at the moment of exchange.
-If you never exchange, you do not book exchange differences.
+For private rental on ryczalt, tax income arises on a cash basis - on the day the funds reach your account (including a foreign EUR account), regardless of whether you later exchange to PLN.
+In business activity, the income moment is tied to providing the service.
+Exchange differences (for JDG on general rules and companies) arise at the moment of exchange; if you never exchange, you don't book those differences.

 Can a ryczalt taxpayer hold EUR and not pay on the rate increase?